CyberShadow/aconfmgr/test/README.md

 - Coverage results are collated, then uploaded to [Coveralls](https://coveralls.io/github/CyberShadow/aconfmgr).

-To run the entire test suite locally, simply run `make` in the current directory.
+To run the test suite locally, simply run `make` in the current directory.
+This runs all checks except running the test suite in integration mode.

+To also run the test suite in integration mode (slower), run `make testsuite-integration`.
-(The Docker service needs to be running and accessible by the current user to run the test suite in integration mode.)
+The Docker service needs to be running and accessible by the current user.

 For details, see: